pluralitycn/pluralitycn.github.io/README.md

 ## Visit the Website

-You can **visit our website** at the following URL: [https://www.pluralitycn.wiki](https://www.pluralitycn.wiki).
-Please make sure to **double-check the URL** when visiting the website to ensure that the domain is "pluralitycn.wiki" to avoid phishing sites.
+You can **visit our website** at the following URL: [https://www.pluralitycn.com](https://www.pluralitycn.com).
+Please make sure to **double-check the URL** when visiting the website to ensure that the domain is "pluralitycn.com" to avoid phishing sites.

 ## Technical Details